Parents are often disappointed to learn that there is no single best treatment for all children with autism; possibly not even for a specific child.

 - Is the environment designed to minimize distractions?

 - Will the program prepare me to continue the therapy at home?

 - What is the cost, time commitment, and location of the program?

-For more information about autism, see the links on the next page.
+For more information about autism, see the links below.